APPs! APPs! APPs!

 I’ll stick my neck out on this one.
 The next five years will witness a cyberspace revolution comparable to the one internet has just wrought – and going in the “opposite” direction.
 This revolution is called APPs! for “applications”.

 In short: if the internet brought the commodification of knowledge, APPs will bring about the commodification of expert systems.

 One goes on the net to gain access to widespread knowledge.
 The image is the point reaching out toward infinite ideas as a river in a delta.
 One also goes on the net for the opposite reason: to gain easy access to expert knowledge one may use confidently.
 It is the mirror image to the first one.
 Infinite rivulets of knowledge are assembled for ease of use.

-seeking knowledge getting an APP © ESA
+getting an APP © ESA

 What do I expect from an APP?
 APP should yield expert and trustworthy knowledge in readily usable form and be at hand in my mobile when needed, or convenient – anywhere, any time.
 Such knowledge should be structured in “situational” ways: it should answer the question: “what if”?